Techharik/finEdge/README.md

 * Fork the repo
 * Create a branch for your feature/fix
-* Submit a pull request
+* Submit a pull request.

 Please follow the code style and maintain TypeScript types / formatting.